MFoster/MEFSocketBundle/README.md

 ### WebSocket Usage

-Now let's get to the good stuff, tcp is fun for messing around with some low level stuff, maybe some server to server communications but what we're really after here is the holy grail of RIA, [Push Technology].
+Now let's get to the good stuff, tcp is fun for messing around with some low level stuff, maybe some server to server communications but what we're really after here is the holy grail of RIA, [Push Technology][1].
 With this we no longer have to wait for a request from the client to give them updated information.
 With a streaming websocket the browser is able to receive events from the server.
 For instance one user changes a record while another user is viewing that record, now the user who is viewing gets an updated state of data because the event fired on the server that the record has changed and it was pushed to the user.